Abhinavv07/dotfiles/README.md

 # dotfiles
 My config files for linux

--For starship nerd font is required same for fastfetch
+For starship nerd font is required, same for fastfetch